 Need to know!

-- This tour includes an outdoor guided experience which takes place in most weather conditions – the warmth of your hosts will make up for light wind and rain, but we recommend bringing clothing suitable for the forecasted weather conditions.
+- The outdoor guided experience takes place in most weather conditions – the warmth of your hosts will make up for light wind and rain, but we recommend bringing clothing suitable for the forecasted weather conditions and comfortable shoes suitable for walking

 - Tour commentary is in English